ohsu-qin/qiprofile/doc/source/development.rst

 * Start a Selenium web server as the Mocha test context

-* Run the qipipe_ test seed program
+* Run the qiprofile-rest_ test seed program

 * Exercise the ``test/e2e/`` test cases